Hegar, et al. v. Panetta - Plaintiffs

 Capt.
 Bedell left active duty for the Reserves because of the combat exclusion policy.
 The policy means the Marine Corps could not fully utilize her and there are positions that she couldn't be assigned, despite her many accomplishments, because she is a woman.

-First Lieutenant Colleen Farrell is an active duty officer in the United States Marine Corps, and has deployed to Afghanistan, where she served as a section leader of Female Engagement Teams (FETs).
+Captain Colleen Farrell is an active duty officer in the United States Marine Corps, and has deployed to Afghanistan, where she served as a section leader of Female Engagement Teams (FETs).

-Despite the fact that she and the women Marines under her charge worked with, and in direct support of, infantry battalions, Lt.
+Despite the fact that she and the women Marines under her charge worked with, and in direct support of, infantry battalions, Capt.
 Farrell and her FET members could not be recognized as members of the battalion itself, due to the combat exclusion rule.
-The combat exclusion policy made it difficult for Lt.
+The combat exclusion policy made it difficult for Capt.
 Farrell and the women in her charge to perform in their assigned positions.
 Out of concern about violating the DOD’s combat exclusion policy, Marine commanders required all FET members to return to their main forward operating base every 45 days.
 This artificial and unnecessary maneuver disrupted operations and put both men and women serving in and supporting these units in danger.
 To accommodate the policy, the women Marines were forced to travel to and from the base on dangerous roads, and they were often taken out of crucial missions, sometimes for a week’s time.

 Staff Sergeant Jennifer Hunt is a noncommissioned officer in the United States Army Reserves in the Civil Affairs Military Occupational Specialty.
 Staff Sgt.
 Hunt enlisted in the United States Army Reserves in 2001, in the wake of the September 11 attacks on the United States, and subsequently deployed to both Afghanistan and Iraq.